samayo/Autolog/README.md

   PRIMARY KEY (id)
 ) ENGINE=INNODB DEFAULT CHARSET=utf8mb4
 ```
-Then simply log your error after calling the `pdo()` method and passing it your PDO object
+Then simply log your info/error after calling the `pdo()` method and passing it your PDO object
 ```php
 $log = new Autolog\Logger;
 $log->pdo(new \PDO(